 ID pointers: A fairly distinctive and well marked species.
 A yellowish-brown forewing, being mottled darker at base, along costa and towards the apex.
 A diagonal dark brown cross band about half way across the forewing.
 Scale tufts on the dorsum.
 The wing apex is hooked and edged black.

-Distribution: (First record: 11/08/2007 at Foremark Reservoir ) - (Last record: 26/08/2024 at Markham Vale CP ) - Only five records, one from Foremark Reservoir in 2007 and four from Markham Vale, 3 in August 2023 and one in August 2024, all from Markham Vale CP recorded by Sid Morris.
-The species is obviously established at Markham Vale.
+Distribution: (First record: 11 August 2007 at Foremark Reservoir ) – (Last record: 12 August 2025 at Chisworth ) – One from Foremark Reservoir in 2007 and four from Markham Vale, 3 in August 2023 and one in August 2024, all from Markham Vale CP recorded by Sid Morris, one from Chaddesden 25/7/2025.
+The species appears to be established at Markham Vale.
+One from Chisworth 12/8/25

-Flight Period: June / July / August / September / - June – September in two generations.
-Moth Activity: Nocturnal - and is attracted to light Photographed: Yes - Photographed By: Sid Morris © All Rights Reserved
+Flight Period: June / July / August / September / – June – September in two generations.
+Moth Activity: Nocturnal – and is attracted to light Photographed: Yes – Photographed By: Sid Morris, Neil Loverock, Christian Heintzen © All Rights Reserved

 Wingspan: 12-14mm